mattwaler/mattwaler.com/src/content/blog/dumb-doesnt-break.md

 So before you upgrade something that already works, ask yourself: "What am I actually getting, and what can now break that couldn't break before?"

 If the second list is longer than the first, keep the dumb thing.
 Dumb doesn't break.
-And a life full of things that don't break is the smartest life you can live.
+And a life full of things that don't break sounds pretty smart to me.